-Introduction to a Range of Prose, Both Fiction and Non-Fiction, Which Deals Primarily with Biography, Politics and Society.
-The Selections will Deal with Different Topics as well as Countries, and Students will be Expected to Understand Something of the Background too to the Texts.
-The Following Authors will be Studied: V S Naipaul, Michael Ondaatje, Salman Rushdie, Arundhati Roy, Wiliiam Ivor Jennings, George Orwell, Carl Muller, Kiran Desai
+Introduction to a range of prose both fiction and non-fiction which deals primarily with biography, politics and society.
+The Selections will deal with different topics as well as countries, Students will be expected to understand the background to the texts.
+The following authors will be studied; V S Naipaul, Michael Ondaatje, Salman Rushdie, Arundhati Roy, Wiliiam Ivor Jennings, George Orwell, Carl Muller, Kiran Desai